crkn-rcdr/demo-blacklight/README.md

 # README

-A docker compose demo that will allow you to spin up a test instance of blacklight in a flash!
+A docker compose demo that will allow you to spin up a test instance of blacklight in a flash.

 ## Ruby version
 3.0.3